coder/coder/docs/templates/parameters.md

 > ⚠️ Migration is available until v0.24.0 (Jun 2023) release.

-Terraform variables shouldn't be used for workspace scoped parameters anymore, and it's recommended to convert variables to `coder_parameter` resources.
+Terraform `variable` shouldn't be used for workspace scoped parameters anymore, and it's required to convert `variable` to `coder_parameter` resources.
 To make the migration smoother, there is a special property introduced -
 `legacy_variable` and `legacy_variable_name` , which can link `coder_parameter` with a legacy variable.

 ```hcl